z3r0c10wn/wazuh-documentation/source/user-manual/overview.rst

 The Wazuh server is based on a suite of applications where each application or component is designed to accomplish a certain task.
 These components work together to:

-- analyze data received from various logs,
+- Analyze data received from various logs.
-- trigger alerts when a log event matches a rule,
+- Trigger alerts when a log event matches a rule.
-- register new clients/agents, and
+- Register new clients/agents.
-- send data to the Elastic Stack server.
+- Send data to the Elastic Stack server.

 Components
 ``````````